Pungyeon/clean-go-article/proposal.md

 ---
 TODO:
-- Using short-lived channels for returning results for a goroutine
-	- This should be added by
 - create a section on wrapping functions as a method of loosely coupling your code with one another, rather than making direct changes to your logic.
 ---